dotXem/GLYFE/README.md

 ``` test test ```
 * Make sure the simulated data are right by check the CHA52 checksum, which should be equal to
 ``` checksum ```

+# TODO

+* exclude basal insulin from data in dat2csv in Matlab